ROCK3879/BuzzQuiz/README.md

 ### Media

-* Photos used from this open source website
+* Images used from this open source website.

 Enjoy!